ErpNetDocs/tech/modules/general/activities/index.md

 Activities in @@name are documents providing flexible task and event tracking for people and teams.
 They can represent meetings, calls, appointments, leave, tasks, and any other user-defined document types.

+![pictures](pictures/activities_overview.png)

 The **Activities** submodule centralizes planning and execution details: who is responsible, when it happens, what it is about, and who participates.

-![pictures](pictures/activities_overview.png)
+Activities are integrated with other modules like **[Presales](https://docs.erp.net/tech/modules/crm/presales/index.html)** where they help manage communication and follow-ups with leads and opportunities.

 > [!NOTE]
 > Activities appear in the **@@name [Calendar](https://docs.erp.net/tech/modules/my/calendar/index.html#activities)** and can also be created from there.